 These contact points aid in the early detection and appropriate handling of important compliance-related information.

-In addition, Legal Seminars have been held with themes addressing the needs of various departments such as the Antimonopoly Act, the Subcontractors Act, the Act against Unjustifiable Premiums and Misleading Representations, and the Companies Act, with approximately 900 participants in FY March 2012.
 Moreover, the Company also uses its Intranet to raise employee awareness of compliance issues.
-For example, Mazda distributes a case study series entitled "Learning from Other Companies," which highlights problems at other companies in terms of compliance and risk management and some of the outstanding solutions used to solve them.
+For example, Mazda distributes a case study series entitled "Learning from Other Companies," which highlights problems and best practices at other companies in terms of compliance and risk management.
 Another Intranet-based study tool is a monthly series entitled "Compliance Communications," which draws on familiar situations to prompt better understanding of compliance.
 Every month approximately 3,000-5,000 employees read these materials.

 This information is also shared with Mazda Group companies, who apply it in their own compliance education activities.
 There are also department-specific compliance efforts, such as the arrangement of regular meetings using the Compliance Communications.

-In addition, the content of voluntary learning opportunities using e-learning is being enhanced; e-learning courses on the Subcontractors Act and Security Export Control were held in FY March 2012, for which approximately 4,500 employees signed up.
+The content of voluntary learning opportunities using e-learning is also being enhanced; in addition to the existing courses, three new e-learning courses on "Introduction to Contracts," "Non-Disclosure Agreement," and "Outsourcing Agreement" were held in FY March 2013, for which approximately 2,000 employees signed up.

-To support transparent management throughout all Mazda Group companies, Mazda methodically promotes the strengthening of compliance among its dealers in Japan.
+To support transparent management throughout all Mazda Group companies, Mazda systematically promotes the strengthening of compliance among its dealers in Japan.

 - CSR Committee meetings are convened in conjunction with the Mazda Dealership Association in order to discuss basic policies and measures related to compliance and internal controls, and request the cooperation of all Mazda dealerships.

-- Questions regarding risks related to laws and internal control were added to the Self-Diagnosis Checklist on Internal Controls, which is deployed throughout the Mazda Group.
-Group companies use the checklist to confirm the status of their compliance with related laws.
+- Questions encompassing risks concerning laws particular to dealerships in Japan as well as internal control were added to the Self-Diagnosis Checklist on Internal Controls, which is deployed throughout the Mazda Group.
+It supports the promotion of compliance with related laws and improvement of work efficiency.

-- For immediate reporting of problems related to compliance, internal controls, and other issues, an in-house consultation contact point has been set up in each dealership, and the Mazda Global Hotline reporting system has been established.
+- For immediate reporting of problems related to compliance, internal controls, and other issues, an in-house consultation contact point has been set up at each dealership, and the effective use of Mazda Global Hotline reporting system has been reminded.